Health in Niger: Health infrastructure

 Medical facilities are limited in both supplies and staff, with a small government healthcare system supplemented by private, charitable, religious, and Non-government organisation operated clinics and public health programs (such as Galmi Hospital near Birnin Konni and Maradi).

-Government hospitals, as well as public health programmes, fall under the control of the Nigerian Ministry of Health.
+Government hospitals, as well as public health programmes, fall under the control of the Nigerien Ministry of Public Health, Population and Social Affairs.
 A number of private for profit clinics ("Cabinets Médical Privé") operate in Niamey and other cities.
 The total expenditure on health per capita in 2005 was Intl $25.
 In 2003, 89.2 percent of individual expenditures on healthcare were "out-of-pocket" (paid by the patient).

 Health indicators

 Fertility rate

-In Niger, the total fertility rate 7.0 live births per woman.
-The figure below shows the trends of fertility rate in from 1990 to 2100 in Niger, Western Sub-Saharan Africa and globally.This comparison shows that Niger is far behind the global rate.
+In Niger, the total fertility rate is 7.0 live births per woman.
+The figure below shows the trends of fertility rate from 1990 to 2100 in Niger, Western Sub-Saharan Africa, and globally.
+This comparison shows that Niger is far behind the global rate.